MobilityData/gtfs-validator/RULES.md

 ### mixed_case_recommended_field

-This field has customer-facing text and should use Mixed Case (should contain upper and lower case letters.).
+This field contains customer-facing text and should use Mixed Case (upper and lower case letters) to ensure good readability when displayed to riders.
+Avoid the use of abbreviations throughout the feed (e.g. St. for Street) unless a location is called by its abbreviated name (e.g. “JFK Airport”).
+Abbreviations may be problematic for accessibility by screen reader software and voice user interfaces.

 #### References
 * [Best Practices for All Files](https://gtfs.org/schedule/best-practices/#practice-recommendations-organized-by-file)